thenexthub/Codira/docs/proposals/archive/UnifiedFunctionSyntax.rst

 initializer from a superclass or we are implementing a method to conform to a protocol, the selector can be deduced from method/initializer in the superclass or protocol.
-In those cases where new API is being defined in Swift where the selector requires a preposition, one would use the ``objc`` attribute with a selector::
+In those cases where new API is being defined in Codira where the selector requires a preposition, one would use the ``objc`` attribute with a selector::

   @objc(initWithFrame:)